pachyderm/pachyderm/doc/advanced/incrementality.rst

 Partition unit specifies the granularity at which input data is parallelized across containers.
 It can be of three values:

-1. ``block``: different blocks of the same file may be parelleized across containers.
+1. ``BLOCK``: different blocks of the same file may be parelleized across containers.

-2. ``Top-level Objects``: the files and/or directories residing under the root directory (/) must be grouped together.
+2. ``FILE`` (Top-level Objects): the files and/or directories residing under the root directory (/) must be grouped together.
 For instance, if you have four files in a directory structure like:

 .. code-block:: shell